Fall 2022 Financial Aid

 If you have already been offered financial aid but need additional funds, please visit Additional Financial Aid Options.

-Beginning the week before the first disbursement, call volume in both the Financial Aid Office and the Bursar Office is extremely high, and you may experience longer than usual wait times.
-Please do not call before August 23 to ask if your aid will disburse.
+Beginning the week before the first disbursement, call volume in both the Financial Aid Office and the Bursar Office is extremely high, and you will experience longer than usual wait times.
+Please do not call before August 27 to ask if your aid will disburse.
 If you do not see any To-Do items in your PAWS account and do not fall under one of the categories below, you can assume your aid will disburse on time.

 Even when disbursement runs smoothly, some students experience delays in receiving their funds.
 The most common problems are listed below: